Swap to Agriculture or Environment or go back to all job sectors

 You'll need to:

-You could take higher level qualifications like a Level 4 Certificate in Horse Care and Management or a degree in Equine Business Management to run your own riding school, pony trekking or riding holiday centre.
+You could take advanced qualifications like a Level 4 Certificate in Horse Care and Management, or a degree in Equine Business Management, to run your own riding school, pony trekking centre or riding holiday company.

-You could become a head or senior instructor, a competition judge, or move into management.
+You could become a head or senior instructor, a competition judge, or move into centre management.
+You might also become self-employed and work freelance with several centres, or coach professional riders.

-Once experienced, you could also apply for the IGEQ Equestrian Passport, making it easier for you to find work abroad.
+As an experienced instructor, you could apply for the IGEQ Equestrian Passport, which can help if you want to teach horse riding abroad.